grafluxe/git-continuous-integration-workflow/README.md

 ## Helper Scripts + Configs

-If using git via a CLI, definitely add the completion and prompt scripts found [here](https://github.com/git/git/tree/master/contrib/completion).
+If using Git via a CLI, definitely add the completion and prompt scripts found [here](https://github.com/git/git/tree/master/contrib/completion).

 If using vim as your commit message editor, you can find some useful vim configs [here](https://gist.github.com/Grafluxe/0197651c07b1a83b0cdba07a42b364ee).